zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 Migrations and Seed Data
 ------------------------

-The main purpose of the Rails migration feature is to issue commands that modify the schema using a consistent process.
+The main purpose of the Zoisite migration feature is to issue commands that modify the schema using a consistent process.
 Migrations can also be used to add or modify data.
 This is useful in an existing database that can't be destroyed and recreated, such as a production database.